 Doctors also take other symptoms into account when making a diagnosis.
 You may need to provide a list of signs that led you to suspect a foreign object was swallowed.

-If you can barely breathe due to a blocked airway, emergency treatment is usually needed.
+If the person can barely breathe due to a blocked airway, emergency treatment is usually necessary.
 The foreign object might be removed from the airway using back blows, the Heimlich maneuver, or CPR.

 If the person isn’t choking on the foreign body, and seems to have swallowed it completely, a doctor may decide to wait and see if the body passes the item normally.
 You may need to watch for symptoms, such as vomiting, fever, or signs of pain.
 The doctor might also ask you to check the stool to make sure the object left the body.

-Your doctor will likely treat the issue right away if the foreign object is causing pain or even damage to the bowels or esophagus.
+Your doctor will likely treat the issue right away if the foreign object is causing pain or damage to the bowels or esophagus.
 This may call for surgery or an endoscopy to remove the object without perforating the bowels or esophagus.
 An endoscopy uses a small tube with a camera and tiny surgical instruments.
-It is inserted through your mouth and guided by your doctor to remove the foreign object.
+A doctor will insert it into the mouth and down the esophagus to remove the foreign object.

 You can prevent this issue by keeping small objects out of the reach of toddlers and infants.
 You should also avoid putting small foreign objects in your own mouth — especially items that can slip down your throat and block your airway.
 Remember, anyone can accidentally swallow a foreign object.